-No direct economic costs would result from the second proposed change regarding exclusions for hiring private A&E contractors to serve as subject matter experts on advisory boards, or for hiring A&E contractors to provide consulting services for specific problems on DWR A&E projects.
-As previously noted, the proposed change is to provide clarity about DWR's process and would not change that process.
+No direct economic costs would result from the second proposed change regarding exclusions for hiring private A&E firms to serve as subject matter experts on advisory boards, or for hiring A&E firms to provide consulting services for specific problems on DWR A&E projects.
+Again, the proposed change is to provide clarity about DWR's process and would not change that process.